sheffield-bioinformatics-core/rnaseq-beginners/index.md

 -   Open the file `background.csv` in Excel and delete all columns except the `SYMBOL` and `basal.lactation` column. <img src="media/webgestalt_4.png"/>
 -   Go to the Webgestalt website, and select **GSEA Sample Run** from the front page
+-   Check that **Organism of interest** is `Mus musculus`
--   Make sure **Method of interest** is set to *Gene Set Enrichment Analysis (GSEA)*
+-   Make sure **Method of interest** is set to `Gene Set Enrichment Analysis (GSEA)`
--  Select **Functional Database** as *geneontology*
+-  Select **Functional Database** as `geneontology`
+    + feel free to try other databases if you have time
+-  Make sure that **Select Gene ID Type** is `Gene symbol`
 -   Paste the contents of your modified excel file into the text box under **Upload Gene List**.
 <div class ="information">
 Do not paste the header line of **SYMBOL** and **basal.lactation** into the box
 </div>
 -   Click **Submit**

+The results are presented in a similar way to the ORA from the previous section.
+However, the enrichment scores presented can either be positive or negative - indicating that genes from a given pathway tend to up- or down-regulated.
+Selecting a pathway from the Table of results or bar chart will given information about the enrichment of the pathway and the *leading genes* (set of genes in the pathway responsible for the enrichment).

 <img src="media/webgestalt_5.png"/>

-The Rank of the gene shown is the position of the gene in the ranked list; with 1 being most up-regulated gene.
-The score is the score used to rank the genes (fold-change in our example).
-You will have to refer back to your Degust analysis to recall which biological group the fold-change is relative to.

 ::: exercise
 **Exercise:** Use Webgestalt to identify enriched pathways in the Basal Pregnant vs Lactation contrast.
-Compare the results from the most depleted and enriched pathways and make sure that you can interpret the barcode plot.
+Compare the results from the most extreme positive and negative enrichment score, and make sure that you can interpret corresponding the barcode plots.
 :::